 However, where a new lease falls into one of these categories, the landlord has 6 months following the grant of the lease to bring the property up to at least an E rating or register another exemption (more details below).
 The landlord must however register this 6 month exemption on the PRS exemptions register before the lease is granted.

-(ii) Continuing leases - On 1 April 2023, MEES will apply to all let properties with a valid EPC, whenever the lease was granted.
+(ii) Continuing leases – Starting on 1 April 2023, MEES will apply to all let properties with a valid EPC, whenever the lease was granted.
 A buyer of property subject to leases can benefit from a 6 month exemption from complying, provided it registers that exemption before completing the property purchase.
 At the end of that 6 months, it must either have brought the property up to an EPC rating of E or above, or registered another exemption.

-Are some leases exempt?
+Are some leases excepted from MEES?

 Yes, MEES do not apply to: